mantidproject/mantid/dev-docs/source/BalsamiqWireframes.rst

 .. image:: images/balsamiq_new_project.png

-The new project automatically the editor with the canvas and the UI library as well as several toolbars and panels:
+The new project automatically opens within the editor with the canvas and the UI library as well as several toolbars and panels:

 .. image:: images/balsamiq_ui.png